 B) Exposure in Foreign Currency - Unhedged

-The Company does not holds quoted or unquoted debentures or bonds, which are being measured at Fair Value through Other Comprehensive Income (FVTOCI), so the reporting under Ind AS - 109, "Fair Value" is not applicable to the Company for all the reporting period presented in the financial statements.
+The Company does not hold any quoted or unquoted debentures or bonds that are measured at Fair Value through Other Comprehensive Income (FVTOCI).
+Accordingly, the disclosure requirements under Ind AS 109 - "Financial Instruments: Recognition and Measurement", relating to such instruments, are not applicable to the Company for the reporting periods presented in the financial statements.

-i) Financial Instruments measured at fair value through profit or loss
+ii) Financial Instruments measured at fair value through profit or loss

-The Company neither hold quoted or unquoted mutual funds equity shares (other than investments in associates, which are being measured at amortized costs) nor holds foreign currency forward exchange contracts nor hold quoted mutual funds, which are being measured at Fair Value through Profit and Loss (FVTPL), so the reporting under the Ind AS - 109, "Fair Value" is not applicable to the Company for all the reporting period presented in the financial statements.
+The Company neither holds unquoted equity shares (other than investments in associates measured at amortized cost), nor foreign currency forward exchange contracts, nor quoted mutual funds that are required to be measured at Fair Value through Profit or Loss (FVTPL).
+Accordingly, the fair value disclosure requirements under Ind AS 109 - “Financial Instruments" are not applicable to the Company for the reporting periods presented in these financial statements.
+The Company holds certain unquoted equity instruments which, at initial recognition, were designated to be measured at amortized cost.

-The Company has not any financial liabilities which are being measured at Fair Value through Profit or Loss (FVTPL), so the reporting under the "Ind AS - 109, Fair Value" is not applicable to the Company for all the reporting periods presented in financial statements.
+The Company does not have any financial liabilities that are measured at Fair Value through Profit or Loss (FVTPL).
+Accordingly, the disclosure requirements under Ind AS 109 - “Financial Instruments" relating to such liabilities are not applicable to the Company for the reporting periods presented in these financial statements.

-ii) Financial Instruments measured at amortized costs
+iii) Financial Instruments measured at amortized costs

 “Note No. - 35B" - Financial Risk Management - Objectives and Policies

-The following disclosures summarize the Company's exposure to financial risks and the information regarding the use of derivatives employed to manage the exposure to such risks.
+The following disclosures summarize the Company's exposure to financial risks and the information regarding use of derivatives employed to manage the exposures to such risks.
 Quantitative sensitivity analysis has been provided to reflect the impact of reasonably possible changes in market rate on financial results, cash flows and financial positions of the Company.

 1) Market Risk